talkable/talkable-docs/source/advanced_features.rst

        manage their rewards and deliver excellent customer service.

    * - :ref:`Params encryption <advanced_features/params_encryption>`
-     - For additional security, it is possible to encrypt Advocate and Friend emails on back-end.
+     - For additional security, it is possible to encrypt Advocate, Friend and Loyalty member emails on back-end, as well as their custom properties.

    * - :ref:`File encryption <advanced_features/file_encryption>`
      - For additional security, it is possible to encrypt files.